LilBoooopp/transcendence/README.md

  * **Frontend & UI/UX:** Bastian took ownership of the React frontend, establishing a unified corporate design, building the reusable component library with Tailwind CSS, and ensuring the application was fully responsive on mobile devices.

- * **Backend REST API & Infrastructure:** Sylvie spearheaded the core backend architecture using NestJS.
+ * **Backend REST API & Infrastructure:** Sylvie lead the core backend architecture using NestJS.
 She designed the API routes, implemented the secure JWT authentication flow, managed the database schema (Prisma/PostgreSQL), and handled Docker containerization.

  * **Real-Time Gateway & Game Engine:** Charlie focused on the live, stateful elements of the application.
 This included building the Socket.IO gateway, developing the matchmaking queues, implementing the custom TypeScript chess engine, and integrating the Stockfish AI subprocess.